aergoio/ARC2NFT/README.md

 ### Metadata

-The **Metadata** is the data stored attached to the token id, in the format of key/value pairs.
+The **Metadata** is the data stored attached to the token id, in the format of key-value pairs.

 The token issuer can set the metadata either at mint time or later, using the `set_metadata` function.